-Healthy Sardine Salad recipe for crackers or toasted bagel sardine salad sandwich!
+Healthy Sardine Salad recipe for crackers or toasted bagel sardine sandwich!
 Easy healthy fish recipe packed with fresh lemon, peppers and onions.

 Growing up I loved eating canned sardines with sliced onions.
 My daughter now loves eating sardines too!
 My husband, however, won’t touch them!
 That was until I started making this sardine salad recipe!
 I’m going to show you how to eat sardines and love it!
 Sardines are lower in heavy metals like mercury, so this is a great alternative if you love tuna, but limit it due to heavy metal concerns. (psst, there are brands that have tuna with less mercury!)

 I grew up eating and loving sardines, so it’s only natural that I gave it to my daughter.
 I wasn’t sure she would like them, but in our house, we always try it, because “we might like it”!
 My husband who wouldn’t touch a plain sardine was in disbelief.
 She can eat them plain, without anything.
 LOVES IT!
 Gobbles it up with a spoon, ha.

 With this sardine salad recipe you won’t see any heavy dressing like mayo, instead I prefer to keep this a light and healthy recipe.
 I simply use the oil from the canned sardines and a little bit of lemon juice.
 You could absolutely drain out the oil and use mayo instead if you’d like.
 I even like to serve this recipe in romaine lettuce leaves, almost like a fish salad taco, so good!

 Sardines is one of her favorites and she’ll literally beg me to buy more once we are down to the last can of sardines.
 It’s always on the shopping list.
 We ran out once and she wanted it so we ran to the store.
 Now we have it on auto delivery, no joke!

 Since our family eats sardines so often I make sure we buy canned sardines that are in BPA free cans as well!